Clutter Holding You Hostage ?

 We're on the move again!

 We are also so much more mobile that we were a generation or two ago.
 I’ve moved a number of times in my adult life.
 Confession time here: Yes, I have slugged my stuff (doesn’t that sound terrible!) from one continent to another, and then from one side of the country to another, and then back again.
+Thinking of making a move?
+Read HERE to see the pros and cons.

-Down-sizing did happen each time but I still brought a lot of furniture, books, fabric, paperwork, dishes and collectibles with me.
-My excuse?
 There was money and time and emotion invested in these acquisitions and it would have cost me more to re-purchase them than to move them.
 I thought long and hard about what to take.

 Yes, I did donate a lot before I left and, between you and me, I don’t miss what I donated.
 Does this sound familiar – are there some things that no longer work for you in your life?
 How can you get rid of the clutter that holds you back and stops you from enjoying your life?
 One way is to think about why we bought them in the first place.

-Why do we save things?
+Clutter: Why do we save things?

 If I could sum it up in one word why we save things I would use the word “Emotion”.
 Now emotion can cover a lot of ground.